 Some media outlets described gay men, lesbians, and transgender persons in derogatory terms and associated them with HIV/AIDS, pedophilia, and corruption of youth.
 Additionally, NGOs stated that online media frequently ridiculed LGBTI persons, sometimes revealing their names and addresses in internet comments.

-LGBTI persons reported harassment and surveillance by police, and a 2014 report from the NHRC indicated that police sometimes verbally abused LGBTI individuals who reported bias-motivated crimes.
+LGBTI persons reported harassment and surveillance by police.
 Despite training in recent years for police and investigators on how to handle cases involving LGBTI rights, victims reported harassment by officers responding to initial complaints of alleged crimes.
-The NHRC issued a directive requiring the Ulaanbaatar Metropolitan Police to receive training on LGBTI rights; the LGBT Center asserted that police complied with the directive reluctantly.
 NGOs reported difficulties estimating the extent of crimes committed against LGBTI persons due to a combination of limited law enforcement data and a lack of reporting due to social stigma and fear of reprisal.
 No hate crime law or other criminal justice mechanisms exist to aid in the investigation, prosecution, or sentencing of bias-motivated crimes against the LGBTI community.
 There were also reports of abuse of persons held in police detention centers based on their sexual orientation.

 Authorities frequently dismissed charges against those accused of having committed crimes against LGBTI persons.
 LGBTI persons reported fear of perpetrators acting with impunity against them in cases in which they filed charges against their attackers, and observers cited lack of confidence in law enforcement officials as a reason for underreporting.

-Discrimination in employment was also reported to be a problem (see section 7.d.).
+There were reports that discrimination in employment was also a problem (see section 7.d.).

 HIV and AIDS Social Stigma

 Although there was no official discrimination against those with HIV/AIDS, some societal discrimination existed.
 The NHRC and other observers reported health service providers at public and private hospitals and clinics often refused service to individuals with HIV/AIDS based on the fear of contracting HIV themselves.
-Additionally, the Joint United Nations Program on HIV and AIDS reported that all women with HIV/AIDS must deliver children at the National Center for Communicable Diseases in Ulaanbaatar.
+Additionally, the Joint UN Program on HIV and AIDS reported that all women with HIV/AIDS must deliver children at the National Center for Communicable Diseases in Ulaanbaatar.
 The women bore the cost themselves, and there was no newborn care at the center.
-Discrimination in employment was not reportedly a problem.
-The public continued largely to associate HIV/AIDS with same-sex sexual activity, burdening victims with the attendant social stigma.
+The public continued largely to associate HIV/AIDS with same-sex sexual activity, burdening victims with the attendant social stigma and potential employment discrimination.
 The fact that two-thirds of HIV cases detected involved gay men reinforced this stigma.

 Section 7.
 Worker Rights